 Respect and love for animals starts early

 It's more difficult, though still possible, to teach an adult to do things differently than it is to teach kids about something right from the start.
 The earlier a child starts learning how to have compassion for animals, the better.
 Part of that includes providing them with the things they cannot provide for themselves, like clean water, a clean cage, and food.
-If your child is neglecting the hamster, please read the following: voices.yahoo.com/help-child-neglecting-hamster-8573813.html.
+If your child is neglecting the hamster, please address it immediately.

 If your child is going to “own” a pet, they also own the responsibility

 Owning an animal means caring for that animal.
-Read the following for more on helping kids with caring for a hamster: voices.yahoo.com/helping-kids-care-their-first-hamster-8176967.html If your child adopts a hamster but you end up being the one to clean the cage, provide food and water, provide stimulation, and handle other care, this defeats the purpose.
+Helping kids care for their first hamster is all about responsibility from the start.
+If your child adopts a hamster but you end up being the one to clean the cage, provide food and water, provide stimulation, and handle other care, this defeats the purpose.
 If your child is not ready for all that, your child is not ready for a pet.
-In that case, please read the following tips on helping to prepare your child for hamster adoption: voices.yahoo.com/helping-child-prepare-adopt-8576503.html.
+All parents should properly help their child adopt a hamster with preparation.

 Having pets teaches further responsibility and life lessons